grafana/alloy/docs/sources/reference/components/otelcol/otelcol.processor.groupbyattrs.md

 # otelcol.processor.groupbyattrs

-`otelcol.processor.groupbyattrs` accepts telemetry data from other `otelcol` components and reassociates spans, log records, and metric datapoints to a resource that matches the specified attributes.
-It groups telemetry data by specified attributes.
+`otelcol.processor.groupbyattrs` accepts spans, metrics, and traces from other `otelcol` components and groups them under the same resource.

 {{% admonition type="note" %}}
 `otelcol.processor.groupbyattrs` is a wrapper over the upstream OpenTelemetry